Phosphatidylglycerol and Related Lipids

 Structural formula of phosphatidylglycerol

-Aside from its importance as a membrane constituent, phosphatidylglycerol is an intermediate in the biosynthesis of a number of other lipids but especially of cardiolipin, which is located in the inner mitochondrial membrane and is required by the enzymes involved in oxidative phosphorylation.
+Aside from its importance as a membrane constituent, phosphatidylglycerol is an intermediate in the biosynthesis of other lipids in animals and plants but especially of cardiolipin, which is located in the inner mitochondrial membrane and is required by the enzymes for oxidative phosphorylation.
 It is the precursor for acylphosphatidylglycerol and the complex lipoamino acids of bacteria.

 1. Occurrence and Function of Phosphatidylglycerol in Anaerobic Bacteria

 Phosphatidylglycerol is found in almost all bacterial types, representing 20-25% of the phospholipids in most Gram-negative bacteria, i.e., with a double (outer and inner) phospholipid envelope, where it is present only in the inner membrane (there is a schematic diagram in our web page on Lipid A).
 Escherichia coli, a widely studied 'model' organism, has up to 20% of phosphatidylglycerol in its membranes (phosphatidylethanolamine makes up much of the rest with a little cardiolipin).
-In the Enterobacterales (including E. coli), phosphatidylglycerol is the lipid donor for the phosphoglyceride-linked enterobacterial common antigen (ECAPG), which consists of the conserved ECA carbohydrate linked to diacylglycerol-phosphate through a phosphodiester bond and is located in the outer membrane in its outer leaflet together with lipopolysaccharides.
 In Gram-positive bacteria, which have a single phospholipid bilayer coated with peptidoglycans, phosphatidylglycerol can be as high as 60% of the phospholipids (together with glycosyldiacylglycerols).
 In many bacteria, the diacyl form of the lipid predominates, but in others the alkylacyl and alkenylacyl forms are more abundant.

 Scottish thistleThere is conflicting evidence as to whether E. coli has an absolute requirement for phosphatidylglycerol in its membranes.
 Some studies with mutants deficient in phosphatidylglycerol have suggested that its absence results in defective DNA replication and a lack of a necessary modification to the main cellular lipoprotein or proteolipid, leading to membrane welding and eventually cell death, but others have concluded from similar experiments that phosphatidylglycerol and cardiolipin are dispensable and can be substituted by phosphatidylethanolamine and anionic phospholipids such as phosphatidic acid.
 There seems little doubt that phosphatidylglycerol is required for the optimal operation of the bacterial machinery under normal conditions, and it has a role in protein folding and binding, while activating a glycerol phosphate acyl transferase to suggest that it may be involved in a positive feedback loop that produces phosphatidic acid and thus all other membrane lipids.